A Systematic Survey on Deep Generative Models for Graph Generation: Introduction

 \subsection{Outline of the Survey}

-The rest of this survey is organized as follows.
-In Section~\ref{sec:two}, we first introduce the preliminary of the existing deep generative models that are used as the base model for learning graph distributions.
-Then we introduce the definitions of the basic concepts required to understand the deep graph generation problem as well as its extensive problem, conditional deep graph generation.
-In the next two sections, we provide the taxonomy of deep graph generation, and the taxonomy structure is illustrated in Fig.\ref{fig:tree}.
+The remaining part of the survey is organized as follows.
+In Sections \ref{sec:three} and \ref{sec:four}, we provide the taxonomy of deep graph generation, and the taxonomy structure is illustrated in Fig.~\ref{fig:tree}.
 Section~\ref{sec:three} compares related works of unconditional deep graph generation problem and summarizes the challenges faced in each.
 In Section~\ref{sec:four}, we categorize the conditional deep graph generation in terms of three sub-problem settings.
 The challenges behind each problem are summarized, and a detailed analysis of different techniques is provided.
 Lastly, we summarize and categorize the evaluation metrics in Section~\ref{sec:five}.
 Then we present the applications that deep graph generation enables in Section~\ref{sec:six}.
-At last, we discuss five potential future research directions and conclude this survey in Section~\ref{sec:seven}.
+At last, we discuss five potential future research directions and conclude this survey in Sections~\ref{sec:seven} and ~\ref{sec:eight}.
+Due to the space limit, We also summarize the benchmark dataset and performance evaluation of existing works in Appendix B.